 Net Operating Losses

 Net operating losses from taxable years beginning in 2018, 2019 or 2020, are now subject to an automatic 5-year NOL carryback.
-If a 2018 return with a Net Operating Loss was already filed, the taxpayer has UNTIL July 27, 2020, to elect out of mandatory 5-year carryback (unless the extended due date is later (whether or not an extension was filed).
 The 80% limitation on NOLs from after 2018 will apply to carryforwards beginning in 2021.
 Tentative tax carrybacks can be made within 120 days of enactment for 2018 returns as well.
 The standard 3-year statute of limitations applies to formal refund claims through amended returns.

 Individuals with Excess Business Losses